TGX-HARRY/TGX-HARRY/README.md

-- 👋 Hi, I’m @TGX-HARRY
+- 👋 Hi, I’m Hemang!
 - 👀 I’m interested in Coding and Gaming + Vibing
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning Python and JS language
-- 💞️ I’m looking to collaborate on nothing yet
+- 💞️ I’m looking to collaborate being a fresher in college
 - 📫 How to not reach me - You know yourself :D

 <!---